 5. Send out the RFQ

 This step seems simple, but it is not.
-The quality of your carrier database is very important.
+The quality of your carrier database is crucial.
 The better the fit between your requirements and the capabilities of the carriers you invite to bid on the tender, the higher the quality of the outcome of the tender.

 6. Create a short(er) list

 The questionnaires and rate cards that are returned by the selected carriers need to be returned and analysed.
 One carrier may be the cheapest on a single lane, but another carrier may cheaper when combining multiple lanes.
-Based on your analyses, carriers can be selected for a subsequent rounds.
+Based on your analyses, you can select carriers for subsequent rounds.

 7. Impact analysis

-When all carriers have responded, all questions are answered, and all rate cards are filled out it is time for analysis.
-Not all carriers are the same, and not choosing one carrier for one lane, may have an effect on the price of another lane you do want to use them for.
-Choosing the cheapest carrier for a certain lane, may have an effect on another lane that will cost more, than the cost of a slightly cheaper lane.
-Be sure to look at the impact on the full spend of the choices you make.
+When all carriers have responded, all questions are answered, and all rate cards are filled out, it is time for analysis.
+Not all carriers are the same, and not choosing one carrier for one lane may affect the price of another lane you do want to use them for.
+Choosing the cheapest carrier for a certain lane may affect another lane that will cost more than a slightly cheaper lane.
+Be sure to look at the impact on the full spending of the choices you make.

 8 Get the appropriate approvals and award the business!

-If you’d like to know more on efficient freight tenders, I suggest you contact Richard Bovée, and he can tell you much more than I have room for in one blogpost.
+If you’d like to know more about efficient freight tenders, I suggest you contact Richard Bovée, and he can tell you much more than I have room for in one blogpost.